andymac-2/subworld/README.md

 #### Loading the program

 The bootstrap is now complete.
-I can write out out program a single bit at a time using `hello` and `world`.
-To write a `1` I can simply write `hello`. writing a zero requires more effort.
+I can write out our program a single bit at a time using `hello` and `world`.
+To write a `1` I can simply write `hello`.
+Writing a zero requires more effort.
 A zero can be written using `world world world hello world world`.
 A different bootstrap program would require different instructions to write data, but I'm not jumping to do it, it was hard enough the first time.
 The vast bulk of the source code is loading the data for the program.

 #### Initialising the program